robwinter96/Starbucks-Capstone-Project/README.md

 ## File Descriptions
 - Starbucks_Capstone_notebook.html - The main report document in html format.
 - Starbucks_Capstone_notebook.ipynb - The jupyter notebook where analysis and modelling can be run.
 The code is written in Python.
-- data/ - A directory containing the data used for this study.
+- data/ - A zipped directory containing the data used for this study.
 The data is in json format.
+This folder will require unzipping before running the jupyter notebook file

 ## Dependencies
 This report was generated using Python version 3.8.
 The following libraries were used: